 Ross Knechtel is active with the Computer Club as President, Computer Mentoring, the Into Focus Photography Club, the Silvertones Choir, the Membership & Marketing Committee, the Program Committee as well as the GWSA Variety Show.
 He is the current GWSA Webmaster.
 Ross is looking forward to a supportive role with the Board, providing technical support for the Board itself, the programs, committees and events that the Board delivers as well as providing mental health support.
 Ross was elected to the GWSA Board of Directors in 2017 and he resigned in March of 2019 order to go public about the controversial “secret meeting” regarding the future of GWSA Community Support Services.
 He was re-elected at the Special Members Meeting held on May 13th, 2019 to serve the balance of a three-year term.

-Brian Smith brings leadership experience from a career in educational administration.
+Brian Smith brings broad experience from a career in educational administration.
 As principal at several schools, he served on various committees, was a founding member of the local Ontario Principals’ Council, and achieved supervisory officer qualifications from the Ministry of Education.
-He also has experience in professional photography and enjoys nature and travel.
-Brian is active on the governance board for Shelldale Family Gateway, helping to enrich the quality of life for Guelph’s children, youth, and adults, and looks forward to working with the Evergreen community.
-He is serving on the GWSA Board as Vice-President.
+Aside from the GWSA, Brian is active on the board of directors for Shelldale Family Gateway, which supports many of Guelph’s most vulnerable children, youth, and adults.
+Brian is currently vice-president of the GWSA, and chairs the Governance committee.
+In other pursuits, he enjoys photography, technology, and travel.

 Roger Stevens is a volunteer for the CSS Outreach program, along with his wife Kathy.
 He is also a member of the Canoe Club.
 Roger was elected the Board in May 2019 and is serving on the GWSA Board as Treasurer.